flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ### Playing with VRAM

-With the available amount of VRAM (1 *whole megabyte*), one could allocate a *massive* frame buffer of 1024×512 pixels with 16-bit colours or a *realistic* one of 960×512 pixels with 24-bit colours - allowing to draw the best frames any game has ever shown...
+With the available amount of VRAM (1 *whole megabyte*), one could allocate a *massive* frame buffer of 1024×512 pixels with 16-bit colours or a *realistic* one of 960×512 pixels with 24-bit colours - allowing one to draw the best frames any game has ever shown...
 This sounds pretty impressive, right?
 Well, it does raise a couple of issues, for instance:

 - Those dimensions will have to be rescaled to follow a standardised definition (i.e. 480 NTSC, 576 PAL) so the video encoder can broadcast it to consumer TVs.
 - How is the GPU going to be able to draw anything decent if there isn't any space left for the rest of the materials (i.e. textures, colour tables, etc)?
 - The PS1's GPU can only draw frame buffers with up to 640×480 pixels and 16 bpp colours.

 All right, so let's have a 16 bpp 640x480 buffer instead, which leaves 424 KB of VRAM for materials.
 So far so good?
-Again, such resolution may be fine on CRT monitors, but not particularly noticeable on those 90s TVs everyone had at their homes.
+Again, such resolution may be fine on CRT monitors, but not particularly noticeable on those 90s TVs everyone had in their homes.
 Then, is there any way to optimise the frame-buffer?
 Introducing **adjustable frame-buffers**.

 (ref:vramviscaption) VRAM visualisation on the NO$PSX debugger.
-You can spot the dual frame buffers, along with textures (to be translated with a colour-lookup table).
+You can spot the dual-frame buffer, along with textures (to be translated using a colour-lookup table, also stored there).

 ```{r fig.cap="(ref:vramviscaption)", open_float_group=TRUE, fig.align='center'}
 image('vram.jpg', "(ref:vramviscaption)", float=TRUE)
 ```

 In essence, instead of wasting valuable VRAM by using 'unappreciated' resolutions, this console's GPU allows decreasing the dimensions of the frame buffer to effectively increment the space available for other resources.
-In 'Gears Episode 2' `r cite("graphics-halkun")`, Halkun shows a setup that divides the 640x480 frame-buffer into two 320x480 ones, and then relies on a technique called **page-flipping** to render multiple scenes at the same time.
+In 'Gears Episode 2' `r cite("graphics-halkun")`, Halkun shows a setup that divides the 640x480 frame buffer into two 320x480 ones, and then relies on a technique called **page-flipping** to render multiple scenes at the same time.

 Page-flipping consists of switching the location of the frame for display between the two available whenever the game wants it, allowing the game to render one scene while displaying another.
 Thus, hiding any flickering effect and improving loading times (something that the player will certainly appreciate!).

 `r close_float_group(with_markdown = TRUE)`

 Overall, Halkun's layout only consumes 600 KB of VRAM.
-The rest (424 KB) can be used to store colour lookup tables and textures that, combined with **2 KB of texture cache available**, results in a very convenient and efficient setup.
+The rest (424 KB) can be used to store colour lookup tables and textures that, combined with **2 KB of texture cache available**, result in a very convenient and efficient setup.

 Finally, it is worth mentioning that VRAM can be mapped using **multiple colour depths simultaneously**, meaning that programmers can allocate a 16 bpp frame buffer next to 24 bpp bitmaps (used by FMV frames, for instance).
 This is another feature facilitating further optimisation of space.